jonilaakso/vault/content/ICT/rofi and fedora gnome.md

 ![Setting rofi command](../images/rofi_command.png)

-After those steps rofi should focus to the window.
+After these steps rofi should focus to the window.